archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv1.5.md

 For further information refer to **Arch Linux's reproducible builds effort**[1].

 The **BUILDINFO** format exists in multiple versions.
-The document describes version 1, which is a legacy version.
+The document describes version 1, which is a legacy version and has been introduced with the release of pacman 5.1.0 on 2018-05-28.
 For the latest specification, refer to **BUILDINFO**.

 ## General Format